emad-elsaid/xlog/docs/Usage.md

   -sitename string
         Site name is the name that appears on the header beside the logo and in the title tag (default "XLOG") -source string
-        Directory that will act as a storage (default "current/path")
+        Directory that will act as a storage (default "/path/to/source") -twitter.username string
+        user twitter account @handle. including the @
 ```